esp-rs/espflash/cargo-espflash/README.md

 pid = "8000"
 ```

+## WSL2
+It is not possible to flash `usb-serial-jtag` chips with `WSL2` because the reset also resets `serial-jtag-peripheral` which disconnects the chip from WSL2.

 ## Package Metadata

 You can specify the bootloader, partition table, or image format for a project in the package metadata in `Cargo.toml`: